brettinternet/brettinternet.github.io/content/goodbye-home/_index.md

 the time, pi-subagents did not inherit global context and instructions the way parent agents did.

-I had also become too comfortable giving coding agents unsandboxed autonomy.
-That was reckless.

 A subagent executed this Bash as my user:

 ```sh